Tributes paid to three killed in car crash

 And second a tribute left by the same person said: “RIP Eve.”

+“Eve had a smile that could brighten a room as soon as she walked in.
+A real feisty, independent girl, but everyone loved her just as much.

+“I didn’t really know the boys and one of our friends who is recovering, we just really hope for her on the road to recovery.”

-Meanwhile, Thomas Taylor, 47, from the Rumney area of Cardiff, has been arrested at the scene for prevention of breach of the peace, police said.
+Meanwhile, Thomas Taylor, 47, from the Rumney area of Cardiff, has been arrested at the scene to prevent a breach of the peace, police said.

 It is understood he was arrested after being asked to leave the area.